hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 18 August 2025

+#### Business Income Source Summary (BISS) API

+Existing version 3.0 updated in Sandbox and Production with the following changes:

+##### Added

+Retrieve a Business Income Source Summary:

+Add the following optional fields to the response body for tax years 2025-26 onwards:

+- `adjustedProfit`
+- `outstandingBusinessIncome`

+---

 ### 15 August 2025

 #### Business Source Adjustable Summary (BSAS) API